 Freelance paralegals mainly offer their services from their places of business.
-Depending on the amount of work that the client requires to be done, they can also work on site at their client’s place of business.
+Depending on the amount of work that the client requires to be done, they can also work on-site at their client’s place of business.
 Unlike other paralegals, contract paralegals are not in search of a job.
 They offer support services to help attorneys handle their caseloads whenever they are overly swamped with work.
-You may not have the funds to employ another full time employee or the work that you do may not require a full time employee.
-Additionally, hiring full time employees comes with liabilities and other costs that you may be unprepared for or cannot afford.
+You may not have the funds to employ another full-time employee or the work that you do may not require a full-time employee.
+Additionally, hiring full-time employees comes with liabilities and other costs that you may be unprepared for or cannot afford.

 Contract paralegals also help improve the customer satisfaction of a law firm.
 This is because their services are enlisted; they are not limited to one attorney at the firm.
 Other lawyers at the firm can enlist their services since it is not uncommon for paralegals to work on more than one case at a time.
-Similarly, having a big caseload can lead to the attorneys and the paralegals at a firm to be overworked which directly influences client satisfaction.
+Similarly, having a big caseload can lead to the attorneys and the paralegals at a firm being overworked which directly influences client satisfaction.
 Hiring freelance paralegals can help the firm handle the caseload and put the attorneys in a better position to provide top-notch services for their clients.

-Types of Services Offered by Freelance Paralegals
+What Types of Services Are Offered by Freelance Paralegals?

 The services offered by contract paralegals are similar to those performed by regular paralegals the only difference being that they work part-time.
 They work right under the supervision of an attorney at law, which allows them to perform tasks that any paralegal would undertake.
 In some cities, paralegals are required to work under the guidance of an attorney.
 Some of the services they perform include:

 - Court filings.

 - Interviewing and preparing witnesses for trial.

 - Drafting pleadings as well as any other legal papers.

 - General trial preparation including preparing notebooks for trial.